giantswarm/docs/src/content/ui-api/kubectl-gs/template-app.md

 - `--defaulting-enabled`: Only include fields that differ from the default value (default true).
 When false, a much longer template is created.
 - `--user-configmap`: Path to the user values configmap YAML file.
 - `--user-secret`: Path to the user secrets YAML file.
+- `--namespace-annotations`: Additional annotations to be appended to the target namespace's metadata in form `key=value`.
+To specify multiple annotations, either separate annotation pairs with commata (,) or specify the flag multiple times.
+- `--namespace-labels`: Additional labels to be appended to the target namespace's metadata in form `key=value`.
+To specify multiple labels, either separate label pairs with commata (,) or specify the flag multiple times.

 Only required fields are templated.
 Other fields are are set by the [defaulting webhook]({{< relref "/app-platform/defaulting-validation" >}}).